STAT2255/2023/notes/note01-1_VirtualEnvironment.md

 ## Scenario 2

-* Your project A uses Python 2.7 and package a (v1.0)
+* Your project A uses Python 3.6 and package a (v1.2)
-* Your project B uses Python 3.9 and package a (v2.1)
+* Your project B uses Python 3.8 and package a (v2.2)
 * You can’t use the default Python on your computer system, as well as other packages, which are set to be a certain version.
   ![image](https://miro.medium.com/max/493/1*YB6YkrefMAj7MRn8nzrvXQ.png)

 ## Scenario 3

 * Your co-worker is working on a project and he is using an Python version that is different from yours.
-* He/she sent the project to you ask for collaboration.
+* He/she sent the project to you to ask for collaboration.
 * The codes may not work.

 ## Scenario 4